-This details the impact that our pupil premium activity had on pupils in the 2020/2021 and 2021/2022 academic years.
+This details the impact that our pupil premium activity had on pupils in the 2020/2021, 2021/2022 and 2022/2023 academic years.

 All disadvantaged children attended residential and other extra-curricular trips, where possible and access to ELSA sessions where needed.

-Our internal assessments during both 2020/2021 and 2021/2022 show that quality first teaching with additional scaffolds and specific interventions for pupils has been successful for a number of disadvantaged children achieving the expected standard or higher in reading, writing and maths.
+Our internal assessments during 2020/2021, 2021/2022 and 2022/2023 show that quality first teaching with additional scaffolds and specific interventions for pupils has been successful for a number of disadvantaged children achieving the expected standard or higher in reading, writing and maths.